-The term 'Portfolio' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Portfolio' is included in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the world of business and finance, a portfolio stands for an investment collection that a person or institution holds.
 People and other entities put together portfolios in order to diversify their holdings to reduce risk to a manageable level.
 A number of different kinds of risk are mitigated through the acquisition of a few varying types of assets.
 A portfolio’s assets might be comprised of stocks, options, bonds, bank accounts, gold certificates, warrants, futures contracts, real estate, facilities of production, and other assets that tend to hold their value.

 Investment portfolios may be constructed in various ways.
 Financial entities will commonly do their own careful analysis of investments in putting together a portfolio.
 Individuals might work with the either financial firms or financial advisors that manage portfolios.
 Alternatively, they could put together a self directed portfolio through working with a self directed online broker such as TD Ameritrade, eTrade, or Scott Trade.

 A whole field of portfolio management has arisen to help with the allocation of investment money.
 This management pertains to determining the types of assets that are appropriate for an individual’s risk tolerance and ultimate goals.
 Choosing the instruments that will comprise a portfolio has much to do with knowing the kinds of instruments to buy and sell, how many of each to obtain, and the time that is most appropriate to purchase or sell them.